Chike17/toy-mvp/README.md

 5. Do a live search for business names and locations.

 Locations: Boston, San Francisco, Chicago.
-Example business names to search: Fine Cutz, Neverland Nails, Manly Massages.
+Example names to search: Will Smith, Nelson Mandela, Jack Nicholson.
+Example locations to search: Boston, San Franciso, Chicago.